rackerbenoit/chef-flywaydb/README.md

 regenerated for each flywaydb execution and will be blanked out if flyway_conf is nil to prevent alt_conf from inadvertently inheriting its settings.
 Settings in alt_conf override settings in flyway.conf.
-Settings in params override all settings.
+Settings in parameters override all settings.
 Default: `nil`.
 * `alt_conf` -  Alternative configuration path or settings.
 An array containing paths and/or settings is also supported.
 Each path and settings are written as `conf/#{name}[_#{i + 1}].conf` where name is the resource name and i is the index in array.
 Each item in array will result in an independent execution of Flyway.
 Settings in alt_conf override settings in flyway.conf.
-Settings in params override all settings.
+Settings in parameters override all settings.
 Default: `nil`.
-* `params` - Command-line parameters to pass to flyway command.
+* `parameters` - Command-line parameters to pass to flyway command.
-Settings in params override all settings.
+Settings in parameters override all settings.
 Default: `{}`.
 * `mysql_driver` - MariaDB Connector/J driver is the default driver
 for *jdbc:mysql:* connections.
 Set to true to download and install MySQL Connector/J driver under `drivers` directory.
 This will then